Leaderboard

 Showing content with the highest reputation on 04/16/2021 in all areas

-4. Link below for a natural dog soap that really works IMO.
+Link below for a natural dog soap that really works IMO.
 We quit using the chemicals collars for our three dogs due to reported health issues.
 Link is for a single bar, but they offer it in the multiple bars which brings down the cost per bar.
 We just got a case to share with family.
 We ran into the family that makes the soap in Lynchburg a number of years ago and been using the soap ever since.
-They are out of Pulaski. https://doggysoap.com/collections/doggy-soap/products/doggy-soap
+They are out of Pulaski. https://doggysoap.com/collections/doggy-soap/products/doggy-soap4 points

 3 points

-6. I'm surprised to hear you say that.
+I'm surprised to hear you say that.
 I would be really concerned about who gets to decide if a person should be admitted to an asylum and what the criteria is.
 Seems like it would be easy to abuse.
 My turn to go conspiracy theorist.
 Imagine them throwing people in asylums if you have political views deemed to be too extreme.
 Isn't China the one doing reeducation camps?
-I'll pass.
+I'll pass.3 points

-8. There’s not enough info for anybody to really offer a solid opinion.
+There’s not enough info for anybody to really offer a solid opinion.
 The circumstances of why your father’s background check was ultimately denied, and a detective was involved in ensuring the return happened make all the difference in the world.
 Considering how sticky those types of legal issues can be, I wouldn’t recommend broadcasting it or seeking advice about it over the Internet.
 The closest I will come to offering a real opinion is this.
 That gun is no longer new, and is no longer worth the same as a new gun at full retail price.
 If your dad is a prohibited person, and aware that he is a prohibited person, which I don’t understand how he wouldn’t be aware if he is, he should consider himself lucky for getting off with only a $180 restocking fee.
 (For The record, I don’t believe the concept of a prohibited person is just.
 One has either paid their debt to society, or they should be in jail.
-Free citizens should be treated as whole citizens and retain their rights to self-defense.)
+Free citizens should be treated as whole citizens and retain their rights to self-defense.)2 points

 2 points

-9. I didn't say there wasn't.
+I didn't say there wasn't.
 I simply said there is already enough money.
 They just need to stop spending 2 million dollars researching the reproductive notions of the three eyed, one legged, red breasted chicken moth and place priorities on the items that do something for the people.
 If you want to see just how "important" all of this is to the people, let people decide what "causes" they are willing to spend their tax money on when they pay their taxes.
 Add as much as you want to any cause you want.
-I'll wait and see how many are willing to pay more for any of them.
+I'll wait and see how many are willing to pay more for any of them.2 points

 2 points